Chowdhury-Arafat/Data_Science/README.md

 It's a great opportunity to learn Linux.
-As I started learning Linux it seemed very powerful, especially its power of automated inspired  me to move from windows.
-I hope to leverage what I learn from this into my next project.
+As I started learning Linux it seemed very powerful, especially its power of automation inspired me to move from Windows.
+I plan to leverage what I learn from this into my next project.